APEX-Race-Tech/Main_website/eula_terms copy/RACE_Insight_Privacy_Policy_Final.md

 - Your telemetry data stays completely local on your device
 - We do not upload your project files to our servers
-- We use manual event tracking only (no automatic session recording or autocapture)
+- We use manual event tracking only (no automatic autocapture)
+- Session recording is OPTIONAL and requires explicit opt-in (disabled by default)
-- You can disable analytics completely
+- You can disable analytics and session recording completely

 ---